nilearn/nilearn/CONTRIBUTING.rst

 Examples take a hands-on approach focused on a generic usecase from which users will be able to adapt code to solve their own problems.
 They include plain text for explanations, python code and its output and most importantly figures to depict its results.
-Examples should run fast
+Each example should take only a few seconds to run.

 To build our documentation, we are using `sphinx <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ for the main documentation and `sphinx-gallery <https://sphinx-gallery.github.io/stable/index.html>`_ for the example tutorials.
 If you want to make changes to the example tutorials, please do the following :